 Microdata and TableBuilder: Barriers and Incentives to Labour Force Participation

-Enables detailed analysis of the factors that influence people to work more
+Enables detailed analysis of the factors that influence people to work or work more

-Barriers and Incentives to Labour Force Participation in TableBuilder
+Barriers and Incentives to Labour Force Participation microdata and TableBuilder releases

-The release of the 2022-23 and 2020-21 Barriers and Incentives to Labour Force Participation microdata into Tablebuilder has been delayed until later in the year due to continuing upgrades to the TableBuilder system infrastructure.
+The release of the 2023-24 Barriers and Incentives to Labour Force Participation data into Tablebuilder is scheduled for later in the year with the publication release in December 2024.

-The previously released and unrevised issues of Barriers and Incentives to Labour Force Participation, Retirement and Retirement Intentions in Tablebuilder for the periods 2010-11, 2016-17, and 2018-19 will remain available during this time.
+The previously released and unrevised issues of Barriers and Incentives to Labour Force Participation, Retirement and Retirement Intentions in Tablebuilder for the periods 2010-11, 2016-17, and 2018-19 remain available.

 Introduction